The Top 71 Container Garden Ideas – Landscaping and Design

 There’s no debating that living in the city has plenty of perks.
 But having the room and resources to grow a large garden certainly isn’t one of them.
 Fortunately, container gardens give pretty much everyone the chance to raise plants of their own.

 Arrange your potted plants in whatever way makes the most sense for the given space.
 If you use your balcony or rooftop for gardening and nothing else, feel free to spread containers around as you please.
-Otherwise, invest in space-saving solutions like stands and hanging pots.
+Otherwise, put your money towards space-saving solutions like stands and hanging pots.

 Don’t forget to invest in a quick and efficient solution for watering your plants.
 If your balcony or rooftop lacks running water, you might be stuck hauling buckets to and from your new container garden!